aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 $$ V_s^o = F_w { 20.9 \over 20.9 \left( 1 - B_{wa} \right) - \%O_{2w} } \cdot W$$

 Where $V_s^o$ is the volumetric flow of flue gas at *standard conditions*, $B_{wa}$ the moisture fraction of ambient air, $\%O_{2w}$ the percentage of oxygen on a wet basis, and the parameter $F_w$ captures the differences in combustion stoichiometry for different fuels and is tabulated.
-Alternatively one could work out the volume of stack gas from the stoichiometry of combustion, this is just a short-cut.
+Alternatively one could work out the volume of stack gas from the stoichiometry of combustion, this is just a shortcut.

 + the default value for $B_{wa} = 0.027$
 + $\%O_{2w}$ usually ranges from 2-6% and for this case I am assuming $\%O_{2w} = 4$